benhaub/AbstractionLayer/README.md

 An abstraction layer increases your ability to [defer implementation details](https://youtu.be/2dKZ-dWaCiU?t=3612)
 - You could develop the code for the processor you have immediately available, get a sense of it's memory requirements, performance, and required features and port the code later to a more suitable processor.
 Remember from point 1 that once your application is working, porting the code will not effect it's correctness.
 If something goes wrong you know it's not at the application level.

+### 5. Isolate your business logic from supporting software
+The AbstractionLayer encourages [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
+This means that you can clearly write, separate, and communicate the core goals of your software as it relates to the business without having to sift through infrastructure code that indirectly supports it.

 ## Factors that will complicate cross-platform design

 Complicate does not mean prohibit.
 It is still possible to manage these complications but there may not be an elegant solution.